gradle/gradle/subprojects/docs/src/docs/release/notes.md

 - `BasePluginConvention` is now abstract.
 - `ProjectReportsPluginConvention` is now abstract.

+### Replacing built-in tasks

+In earlier versions of Gradle, builds were allowed to replace tasks that may be automatically created.
+This was deprecated in [Gradle 4.8](https://docs.gradle.org/4.8/release-notes.html#overwriting-gradle's-built-in-tasks) and has now been turned into an error.

+Attempting to replace a built-in task will produce an error similar to the following:

+> Cannot add task 'wrapper' as a task with that name already exists.

+The full list of built-in tasks that cannot be replaced:

+`wrapper`, `init`, `help`, `tasks`, `projects`, `buildEnvironment`, `components`, `dependencies`, `dependencyInsight`, `dependentComponents`, `model`, `properties`

 ### Changes to internal APIs

 - Removed the internal class `SimpleFileCollection`.